Running and Scheduling Restore Plans

 To run a restore plan, it must be ENABLED.
 To enable a plan:

 - Log in to the VAO UI as a VAO Administrator or Plan Author.
-For details, see Accessing VAO UI.
+For more information, see Accessing VAO UI.

 - Navigate to Orchestration Plans.